nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Deleting a person : `delete`

-Deletes the specified person from the SoConnect.
+Deletes the specified contact from your SoConnect.

 Format: `delete INDEX`

-* Deletes the person at the specified `INDEX`.
+* Deletes the contact at the specified `INDEX`.
-* The index refers to the index number shown in the displayed person list.
+* The index refers to the index number shown in the displayed list of contacts.
 * The index **must be a positive integer** 1, 2, 3, …​

 Examples:
-* `list` followed by `delete 2` deletes the 2nd person in the SoConnect.
+* `list` followed by `delete 2` deletes the 2nd contact in your SoConnect.
-* `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.
+* `find Betsy` followed by `delete 1` deletes the 1st contact in the results of the `find` command.

 ### Hide Contact Details: `customise hide`